PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab_HCAI-FundamentalsAndUserTesting.md

 So, let's start coming up with our own Wizzard of Oz experiment!

-A Wizzard of Oz experiment consists of 3 components:
+### A Wizzard of Oz experiment consists of 3 components:
 1. A script; which defines the user-journey.
 What does the user want to achieve and how is he going to get there?
 Use your user-stories, feel free to create more if you identify gaps.
-2. A wizzard; who is going to respond to the user input and simulate AI algorithm by simulating the desired AI output.
-This is going to be you; you will be the computer/smartphone, application and the AI algorithm underneath.
+2. The wizzard; consisting of prototyping setup (now paper prototype but can also be a wireframe or an actual API) and 'a wizzard' who is going to respond to the user input and simulate AI algorithm by simulating the desired AI output.
+This is going to be you; you will be the computer/smartphone, application and the AI algorithm underneath (including sound effects!
+Very important!).
 3. An test-user; who is going to pretend to be the end-user and is unaware of the contents of experiment.
 The test user will provide user-input based on the script provided to them which define their desired user-journey.

 **Open your Block C Notes - Y1C_2022-23_ADSAI**, create a header called "Wizzard of Oz Script" followed by a numeric list, and create your user-journey from start to finish using the numeric list.
-Take your user-stories into account, base your script on your user stories.
-Let's start your script with the folling structure:
+Take your user-stories into account; you can base your script on your user stories to make sure you don't miss anything important.
+Let's start your script with the following structure:

-- Start with the initial motivation and setting (or context) to use the app.
+### A. Start with the initial motivation and context to use the app.

 E.g. Beer Recommender App:

-Background: User has been using the app and inserting their beer preferences for a while.
+Context: User has been using the app and inserting their beer preferences for a while.
 ATM the user is thirsty, in a supermarket, and wants beer recommendations to resolve their thirst, so the user walks to the beer section and opens the app.

-- The central part of your script should contain the usage of your core functionality; the computer vision functionality.
+### B. The central part of your script should contain the usage of your core functionality; the computer vision functionality.

 E.g. Beer Recommender App:

 1. At the beer section the user opens the app;
 2. navigates the menu;
 3. opens core feature (computer vision) screen;
 4. scans beer 1, scans beer 2, scans beer 3;
-5. Beer 2 is recommended based on the early bought beers, assigned scores and other people with a simmilar purchase history and their respective assigned scores.
+5.beer 2 is recommended based on the early bought beers, assigned scores and other people with a simmilar purchase history and their respective assigned scores.
 6. The user selects and confirms beer 2;
 7. turns off the screen.

-- How is the user-experience satisfyingly ended?
+### C. How is the user-experience satisfyingly ended?
 Can just be a story you tell to the user of what happens next or what they would do.

 E.g. Beer Recommender app:

-Backgroud: The user puts his phone is his pocket, graps beer 2 and walks to the counter, buys it, walks outside and finds a nice place in the sun to enjoy the beer.
-The user likes the beer and gets out his phone because labelling the beer as good helps them (and all other users) selecting a good one next time. (cue more interaction for your test-user).
+Context: The user puts his phone is his pocket, graps beer 2 and walks to the counter, buys it, walks outside and finds a nice place in the sun to enjoy the beer.
+The user likes the beer and gets out his phone because labelling the beer as good helps them (and all other users) selecting a good one next time.
+Cue more interaction for your test-user:

 8. Turns on the screen, app still open where it was left off.
 9. gets out his app;
 10. rates the beer accordingly and submits his report;